-In aiming to contribute to the realization of a recycling-oriented society, we work to improve our reuse and recycling rates on a daily basis while building business models with low environmental impacts.
+As symbolized by UN Sustainable Development Goal No. 12 "Responsible Consumption and Production," the thoroughness and extent of penetration of a recycling-oriented society continues to gain in importance as a problem shared by us all.
+To contribute to the realization of a recycling-oriented society, we work to improve our reuse and recycling ratios on a daily basis while building business models with low environmental impacts.
 Specifically, the NTT Communications Group is working to reduce the volume of waste in three areas-dismantled telecommunications equipment, construction waste and office waste-and promoting reuse and recycling in various aspects of its business.